syncfusion-content/angular-docs/angular/Diagram/BPMN-Shapes.md

 ---
 layout: post
-title: BPMN shapes in Syncfusion Diagram control.
+title: BPMN shapes in Angular Diagram control | Syncfusion
-description: How to graphically notate the internal business procedure?
+description: Learn here all about BPMN shapes in Syncfusion Essential Studio Angular Diagram control, its elements, and more.
 platform:  Angular
 control: Diagram
 documentation: ug
 ---

-### BPMN Shapes
+# BPMN Shapes in Angular Diagram

 BPMN shapes are used to represent the internal business procedure in a graphical notation and enables you to communicate the procedures in a standard manner.
 To create a BPMN shape, the `type` of the node should be set as "bpmn" and its `shape` should be set as any one of the built-in shape.
 [BPMN Shapes](/api/js/global#bpmnshapes "BPMN Shapes").
 The following code example illustrates how to create a simple business process.